TabbycatDebate/tabbycat/INSTALL.md

 ...from this directory whenever you want to run anything (including run the Django development server) from the shell.

-While in the root directory the development server can be started using:

-      $ python src/australs/manage.py runserver

 On your first-run, you'll need to create the relevant database tables and relations using:

       $ python src/australs/manage.py syncdb